Close menu Resources for... William & Mary

 J. Hostile Environment Assessment; Remedies & Support Services

-The Dean of Students or designee and the Title IX Coordinator will ensure that appropriate remedies and services are offered to the complainant, regardless of the outcome.
+The Title IX Coordinator will ensure that appropriate remedies and services are offered to the complainant, regardless of the outcome.
 The goal of remedies is to restore the complainant’s ability to enjoy institutional programs, benefits, and activities, to remedy harm (if applicable), and to prevent a hostile environment from being created and/or continuing.
 The Title IX Coordinator is responsible for ensuring a hostile environment is not created for the complainant or other students and for effective implementation of any remedies.

-The Dean or designee and the Title IX Coordinator will also offer appropriate services or support to the respondent, if there is a demonstrated need or request for such services.
+The Title IX Coordinator will also offer appropriate services or support to the respondent, if there is a demonstrated need or request for such services.

 Potential remedies for either party may include: